mppise/ai-dapter/README.md

       "ai_response": "The current timezone is Asia/Kolkata.",
       "ai_status": "OK",
       "ai_context": {
-        "original_question": "Which timezone is it in?",
+        "question": "Which timezone is it in?",
         "response_summary": "The current timezone is Asia/Kolkata.",
         "entities": { }
       },